Web site files pointing out shortcomings in Korff's Spaceships of the Pleiades, Internet, January 2003

 Why the Olgilvie analysis never took place

 Korff p.
-278 writes that Dr. Olgilvie, a metallurgist for the Massachusetts Institute of Technology in Cambridge, analyzed (with a grant from Omni magazine) "the other half of the sample Macel Vogel claimed was so unique."
+278 writes that Dr. Olgilvie, a metallurgist for the Massachusetts Institute of Technology in Cambridge, analysed (with a grant from Omni magazine) "the other half of the sample Macel Vogel claimed was so unique."
 What Korff fails to mention here is the information which indicates that Dr. Olgilvie never conducted any serious analysis.
 Stevens (p.
 529, Supplementary Investigation Report) writes that he did tell Harry Lebelson (who in the early 80's was UFO Hotline editor of OMNI Magazine) that he still had the other half of the "unique" metal sample in his possession.
 Harry Lebelson then arranged that a professor at MIT would test the other half, but when the metal sample came into the possession of the professor and before any tests took place on the sample "the professor had come to the conclusion in his own mind" that the metal was probably a piece of solder, and the professor thought "it would be a waste of a lot of time and effort just to verify a piece of solidified solder, and he made no tests".
 When Stevens informed Lebelson that he wanted the sample back, Lebelson told him "that he could not return the metal specimen because it had become 'lost' and the professor couldn't find it."

 Summary: In 1979 Wendelle Stevens acquired the metal sample from Meier and divided it into two halves.
-One half he gave to Vogel to analyze, but it disappeared soon after he analyzed it -- still in 1979.
+One half he gave to Vogel to analyse, but it disappeared soon after he analysed it -- still in 1979.
 The remaining half Stevens later gave to Lebelson who gave it to Olgilvie, who either lost the piece or it disappeared on him.
 Thus there was no "third half" for Korff to have been given, nor did Olgilvie perform any analysis on the second half.
 Vogel's analysis on the first half is documented, however, on video tape.

 CHAPTER 7: Other Meier "Evidence" (pp. 297-310)